erniesg/raggaeton/README.md

 RAGgaeton gives you a ReAct agent with ColBERTv2 retriever and Google search tools to answer questions about your business context!

-On the roadmap: supercharge this with grid search over RAG params from document length to LLM model used!
+On the roadmap: supercharge this with grid search over RAG params from document length to LLM model used. 🥳 🦾 🚀

 # Demo
 \[placeholder]

+The TIA Bot above is playing in regular speed...
+After I have preloaded the index and agent.
+Actual behaviour will be slower - keep your eyes on the console to see what's going on!

+It's thinking out loud because the custom prompt made it so, the default system prompt will not exhibit this behaviour.
+Probably fixable.

 # How to Run Locally
 - Clone the repository